devplayer0/fyp/report.md

 4. The CoreSight Trace ID Register (`ETMTRACEIDR`) sets the stream ID of ETM data in the TPIU (since multiple components are multiplexed into the TPIU).
-5. The `TCENABLED` bit is set in the TraceEnable Control 1 register (`ETMTECR1`) in order to enable of control trace start/stop logic.
+5. The `TCENABLED` bit is set in the TraceEnable Control 1 register (`ETMTECR1`) in order to enable of control trace generation with the start/stop block.

 ``` {.c label="lst:trace-etm-trigger" caption="Defining ETM start/stop conditions"}
 // Generate trigger on CMPMATCH[0]